 Businesses have been working for months to formulate a strategy to deal with the financial losses and widthwise during the pandemic.
 Even content marketing has been drastically hit with the consequences.

 Content Marketing faced considerable problems in the initial stages due to the COVID-19 impact

-Most of the content marketing companies were trapped in the vicious cycle during the pandemic.
+Most content marketing companies were trapped in a vicious cycle during the pandemic.
 Their clients were also running out of resources to provide projects for marketing and advertising their content.